Real French Conversation about Christmas Gifts (FR/EN Subs)

 A few days ago, I bumped into the wife of a friend of Mathieu's in the building, who was with her little daughter, who must be four years old.

-And she said to me, "Ah, she just told me something interesting that at Christmas, it wasn't Santa Claus, it was the parents who bought the presents."
+And she said, "Ah, she just told me something interesting that at Christmas, it wasn't Santa Claus, it was the parents who bought the presents."

 And I think that made her sad, because it was still very early.
 Her daughter, yes, I think she's four at the most.
 And it's true that I think, even as a parent, it's very exhilarating, it's a good moment, it gives you good energy.

 It's true that it's funny.
 In Belgium, it's more St Nicholas than Santa Claus for children, so it's December 6th.
-It's true that children are sometimes a bit silly.
+It's true that children can be a bit silly.

 My parents told me a story.
 At one point, my father was next to me.
 I don't know if it was me who was particularly stupid as a child, or if it was all children.

 And he took...
 He was next to me and a second later he takes a white plastic bag and he puts it just like that.
-He puts the hips of the bag in his ears and it makes him look like he's got a white plastic beard.
+He puts the hips of the bag in his ears and it's like he's got a white plastic beard.
 He just says, "It's St. Nicholas."
 Well...
 I really believed him.

 Cute.